MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 <a href="https://mousebitelabs.etsy.com/listing/1459241814/game-boy-pocket-color-pcb-mgbc-mbl-01?utm_source=Copy&utm_medium=ListingManager&utm_campaign=Share&utm_term=so.lmsm&share_time=1694127166906"><img src="https://github-production-user-asset-6210df.s3.amazonaws.com/97127539/239718536-5c9aefe3-0628-4434-b8d8-55ff80ac3bbc.png" alt="PCB from Etsy" /></a>

 You can also use other power supply boards from other creators - check the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#v-compatibility-with-other-mods">Compatibility</a> section below for more information.

-I don't recommend using an original power board from a Game Boy.
+**I don't recommend using an original power board from a Game Boy!**

 ### Information on Older Revisions